The costs and stress associated with moving home have prompted many homeowners to than ever to renovate rather than sell up and move elsewhere.

-If you have a renovation project of your own in mind, however, it is important that you give due consideration to the need for home renovation insurance.
+If you have a renovation project of your own in mind, it is important that you understand the need for home renovation insurance.

 Home renovation insurance does just what it says – it provides protection for the structure and fabric of your home and its contents whilst renovation work is in progress.

-Specific elements of cover which are typically included are:
+Specific elements of cover that are typically included are:

-Carefully chosen, specialist renovation and extension insurance arranged by us here at UKinsuranceNET may be tailored to provide the cover you need for your particular renovation project – however large or small.
+We can provide carefully chosen, specialist home renovation and extension insurance that is tailored to provide the cover you need for your renovation project – however large or small.